spokestack/spokestack-tray-android/README.md

 * `spsk_colorIcon`: The foreground color used for icons that need to contrast with `spsk_colorBrand`.
 Defaults to white.
 * `spsk_colorDragHandle`: The color used for the tray's resizing drag handle.
 * `spsk_colorBrand`: The primary color of UI elements like the microphone button and icons without a background.
+* `spsk_colorListenText`: The color used for text in the "listening" bubble.
 * `spsk_colorSystemText`: The color used for text in system message bubbles.
 * `spsk_colorUserText`: The color used for text in user message bubbles.
 * `spsk_colorSystemBg`: The background color used for system message bubbles.